Will Microsoft force me to upgrade to Windows 11? What about Windows 11 version 22H2?

 What about version Windows 11 version 22H2?

 If you’ve already upgraded to Windows 11 or you bought a PC with Windows 11 out of the box, the same general logic applies for future updates.
 New major updates are always optional when they come out, so you won’t be forced to upgrade to Windows 11 version 22H2 anytime soon.

 What changes here is the support period for Windows 11.
 Microsoft has said that each major version of Windows 11 is supported for 24 months for Home and Pro editions, and 36 months for Enterprise and Education editions.
 That means the original Windows 11 release will be running out of support in late 2023.

 As such, while you won’t be forced to upgrade in the next few months, Microsoft may start pushing Windows 11 version 22H2 to users at some point in 2023, so they can stay in the support cycle and receive new updates.
 Of course, for Enterprise and Education users, you’ll probably be safe for another year, since support for the initial release of Windows 11 will only end in late 2024.

 You can try it and then go back

-That’s about all you need to know if you’re worried that Microsoft will force you to upgrade to Windows 11.
-Not only is the update itself optional, you actually have the choice to try it out and see if you like it.
-If you don’t, you can always go back to Windows 10 and stay there.
-You’ll probably want to keep in mind the end-of-support date though, since you won’t get security updates after that.
-And if you don’t like something about Windows 11 right now, there’s always the chance it’ll be addressed with future updates, so you may want to upgrade later.
+That’s about all you need to know if you’re worried that Microsoft will force you to upgrade to Windows 11 or to version 22H2.
+Not only are the updates themselves optional, you actually have the choice to try it out and see if you like it.
+If you don’t, you can always go back to the previous version and stay there as long as it’s supported.
+And if you’re having specific issues with a new update, there’s a good chance they’ll be fixed in a future update, so you may want to upgrade later.
 There’s no set end date for the free upgrade to Windows 11, so that shouldn’t be a problem, either.